knzhou/academic-kickstart/content/science/science.md

 +++

 Here are some articles about how we got here, how it's going, and what it looks like on the ground.
-The quit lit is an important perspective, though it needs to be taken with a grain of salt.
+They are all nontechnical; good technical articles are linked in my {{% staticref "/#lectures" %}}lecture notes{{% /staticref %}}.
+Regarding the quit lit, I believe that everybody should read some before committing to graduate school, but it needs to be taken with a grain of salt.

 ### History and Philosophy
 - [The Great Ptolemaic Smackdown](http://faculty.fiu.edu/~blissl/Flynngs.pdf)